anvetsu/reo/docs/tut.md

 ```

 If this is a frequent computation, you can instantiate a new function defined as the composition of `sqrt` and `sum`
-and apply that to any list.
+and apply that to any sequence.

 ```rust
 ? sqsum:^sqrt(sum(X1))